silverstripe/one-ring-rentals/tutorial.md

 		<% end_loop %>
 	</div>
 ```
-This should all be pretty straightforward, but notice that we're skipping over the links.
+Notice that we're skipping over the links.
 We'll address that in a future lesson.

 Now let's look at adding the comma-separated category list to the articles.